samtools/htslib/samples/DEMO.md

 use thread pool is to schedule tasks explicitly to queues which gets executed using threads in pool.

+The samples are trivial ones to showcase the usage of api and the number of threads to use has to be identified based on complexity and parallelism of the job.

 To have a thread pool specific for a file, hts_set_opt api can be used with the file pointer, HTS_OPT_NTHREADS and the number of threads to use in the pool.
 Closure of file releases the thread pool as well.
 To have a thread pool which